vuongducphuong/documentation/content/applications/finance/accounting/get_started.rst

 - **Account Number**: your bank account number (IBAN in Europe).
 - **Bank**: click on *Create and Edit* to configure the bank's details.
 Add the bank institution's name and its Identifier Code (BIC or SWIFT).
 - **Code**: this code is your Journal's *Short Code*, as displayed on Odoo.
-By default, Odoo creates a new Journal with this Short Code.
+By default, Leansoft creates a new Journal with this Short Code.
 - **Journal**: This field is displayed if you have an existing Bank Journal that is not linked yet to a bank account.
 If so, then select the *Journal* you want to use to record the financial